 There is nothing more exciting than a well researched and superbly written investigative report.
-Well, maybe the Nationals in the World Series—that would also be pretty exciting.
+Well, maybe the Nationals winning the World Series.
+That was pretty exciting.
 But otherwise, it’s definitely investigative reports.

 Philip Becnel, the Managing Partner of Dinolt Becnel & Wells Investigative Group LLC, is the author of two influential investigative books: Principles of Investigative Documentation and Introduction to Conducting Private Investigations.
 The latter, previously published as Private Investigator Entry Level (02E), is the only textbook for the entry-level course required for all private investigators in the Commonwealth of Virginia.

 Philip has testified as an expert witness in private investigations, including about the reasonable standards of an internal investigation in an employment setting.
 He is a member of the National Association of Criminal Defense Attorneys, the National Council of Investigative and Security Specialists, and he is member and past-President of the Private Investigators Association of Virginia.
 He earned a B.A. in Anthropology from George Mason University and a Master’s in Criminal Justice from Boston University.
 He is a licensed private investigator in Virginia, Maryland, West Virginia and D.C.